13 Lucky Dogs With Blue Eyes

 #3.
 Australian Cattle Dog

-This breed has a short, dense coat that comes in two colors: red or blue.
-Red ACDs have a base color of red with various shades of red and tan markings.
-Blue ACDs have a blue-gray base color with darker blue markings.
+ACDs have a short, dense coat that comes in red or blue.
+Red ACDs feature a red base color with tan markings, while blue ACDs have a blue-gray base color with darker blue markings.
+Both colors can have either brown or blue eyes, and heterochromia (one brown eye and one blue eye) is common.

 #4.
 Dalmatian